Miriam Dell: Career

 Dell was a founding member of the Hutt Valley Branch of the National Council of Women of New Zealand.
-She became national president of the council in 1970.
+She became the national president of the council in 1970.
 In 1971, Dell was the only female member of a five-person Committee of Inquiry into Equal Pay set up by the government to investigate equal pay in New Zealand.
 Her work on this committee directly led to legislative change in New Zealand, such as ensuring equal citizenship rights, matrimonial property sharing and parental leave, and supported the passing of the Equal Pay Act 1972.
 Dell was also the only woman to sit on the National Development Council from 1969 to 1974.
 In this role she established a subcommittee to investigate the role of women in national development and to advise the government on women's issues, which became the Committee on Women, the forerunner to New Zealand's Ministry for Women.

 In 1974, Dell became chairperson of the Committee on Women and was coordinator for the landmark International Women's Year in 1975, as well as attending all three of the United Nations Conferences for the Decade of Women as a member of the New Zealand Government delegation.
 She was chairperson of the committee until 1981.
 One of her achievements was to establish a women's appointment file to encourage government agencies to appoint women to job vacancies as well as men.
 She also worked with government departments to convene important conferences such as the 1976 Conference on Women Social and Economic Development and 1977 Conference on Women and Health, both held in Wellington.

 Dell was elected to the Board of Officers of the International Council of Women (ICW) in 1976, and was elected International President in 1979.
 She was the first New Zealander to hold this position, and remained in post until 1986.
 In this role she visited 64 countries and became aware of the difficulties facing women in poorer countries.
 She was coordinator of the ICW Development Project Program until her retirement.
 In 1976, she received the Adelaide Ristori Prize from the Italian Cultural Centre for outstanding service.
 In 1982 she was made a life member of the National Council of Women of New Zealand.

 In July 1991, Dell was appointed to chair the Suffrage Trust, set up to promote the centennial of women's suffrage in New Zealand and to allocate NZ$5 million in funding to projects reflecting different aspects of women's lives.
 Dell died in Carterton on 22 March 2022, at the age of 97.